Kate-Yayla/Exhibit11-Web-Design-Challenges/README.md

 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
 * Provides two more text links on the right: "Comparison," which links to the comparison page, and "Data," which links to the data page.
 * Is responsive (using media queries).
 The nav has similar behavior such as changing color or moving the nav to the different view when the pages get smaller.
-Finally, the website must be deployed to GitHub pages.
+Finally, the website deployed to my GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

-Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ### Screenshots